Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Legacy .Retries message receiver

-The [.Retries message receiver](/nservicebus/recoverability/configure-delayed-retries.md?version=core_6#custom-retry-policy-legacy-retries-message-receiver) added to assist in migrating from version 5 to version 6 has been removed.
+The [.Retries message receiver](/nservicebus/recoverability/configure-delayed-retries.md?version=core_6#custom-retry-policy-legacy-retries-message-receiver), which was added to assist in migrating from version 5 to version 6, has been removed.
 The API to disable it has also been removed.

 ## MSMQ